Skip to main content

 Creative Cat Studio / Shutterstock

-So, why cats are attracted to catnip and are they really getting high?
+So, why are cats attracted to catnip and are they really getting high?
 A study published in 2017 offers some insight.

 According to the study, catnip affects your cat’s opioid system.
 Catnip contains nepetalactone, which prompts cells in your cat’s airway to produce endorphins.
 These endorphins give your cat a sort of “high,” but it’s likely not the hallucination-type high that we think of.
 Instead, these endorphins make your cat feel good and happy.